 In TU’s nationally recognized graduate English programs, students train as teachers, scholars and writers to advance in existing careers and to become professors and research writers in specific literary fields.
 Megan Gibson is a doctoral student studying English literature.
 Gibson’s passion for the arts and literature led her to research celebrity culture through the 18th century for her dissertation.

 I’ve long been interested in looking at the themes of theatre and theatricality in 18th-century British literature.
-While taking a class from Prof. Jennifer Airey on 18th-century celebrity culture, I discovered a series of poems written about a famous actress of the period: Sarah Siddons.
+While taking a class from Professor Jennifer Airey on 18th-century celebrity culture, I discovered a series of poems written about a famous actress of the period: Sarah Siddons.
 This moment of discovery has become the impetus of my dissertation project, in which I explore the development of celebrity culture throughout the long eighteenth century, looking closely at the intersections between religious and secular forms of devotion among fans of theatrical, ecclesiastical, criminal and fictional celebrities.
 I am interested in the ways in which celebrity and devotion were defined and intermingled across various contexts throughout the period, in analyzing the creative and largely unexplored, activities of fans of eighteenth-century celebrities.
 In addition to archival research, which consistently brings additional delightful moments of discovery, working on my dissertation has also prompted new and unexpected, but exciting, interests in affect theory and emotion studies, history of Methodism, criminal studies and digital humanities.

 Where are you presented?